Food of Milan: Top 10 Dishes You Must Eat in Milan

 To create the perfect Milanese risotto, chefs use Arborio or Carnaroli rice.
 These varieties have a high starch content, which gives risotto its characteristic creaminess.
 And, of course, lots of butter helps too!

-The precious spice, saffron, adds a vibrant yellow color and unique flavor that only real saffron threads can impart.
+The precious spice saffron adds a vibrant yellow color and unique flavor that only real saffron threads can impart.

 Lodigiano, an Italian cheese similar to Parmigiano Reggiano, plays an essential role in enhancing the richness of this classic dish from Milan.
 The cheese is grated into the saffron risotto towards the end of cooking, melting into each grain of rice and adding a savory note to balance out the sweetness of saffron.

-This creamy risotto is one of the most popular side dishes in Milan.
+This creamy yellow risotto is one of the most popular side dishes in Milan.
 But the luscious regional specialty is also served as a main course too.

 Milanese risotto is definitely one of the best things to eat in Milan.
 And it’s easy to find—simply try one of the restaurants on the list below.